ibm-cloud-docs/vpc/api-metadata-change-log.md

 **VPC instance metadata new endpoint URL.** You can now use the fully qualified domain name (FQDN) `api.metadata.cloud.ibm.com` for the metadata service endpoint.
 The FQDN resolves to the link-local IP address `169.254.169.254` without requiring the application of special configurations.
 For more information, see [Endpoint URLs](/apidocs/vpc-metadata#endpoint-url-metadata) in the VPC Instance Metadata API.

 **VPC instance metadata communication protocol and hop limit.** You can now view the communication protocol and hop limit for IP response packets used by the [VPC Instance Metadata service](/docs/vpc?topic=vpc-imd-about).
-When you [retrieve the instance](/apidocs/vpc-metadata#get-instance), the new `protocol` and `response_hop_limit` properties will be shown.
+When [retrieving the instance](/apidocs/vpc-metadata#get-instance), the new `protocol` and `response_hop_limit` properties will be shown.
 For more information, see [Configure the instance metadata service](/docs/vpc?topic=vpc-imd-configure-service&interface=api).

 ## 27 September 2022
 {: #27-september-2022-metadata}